Spousal Support Lawyers In Manassas, Virginia

 - Any special circumstances of the family

-- Decisions made with regards to rearing the children that affected careers
+- Decisions made with regard to rearing the children that affected careers

 - Any other factors, including the tax consequences, that should be taken into consideration to make sure the award is equitable